Cross-posted, of course, from TJN.

 Since I took up the post of Director of Research at the start of last year, I’ve had the chance to look back and think about the achievements so far of John and the network.
 In changing the political weather on these issues, those achievements are nothing short of extraordinary.

 Behind the success of this radical agenda has been the use of high quality research and excellent communications to take clear, innovative solutions into the policy mainstream.
 The piece below sets out some of the dramatic changes that have taken place, some of the ways that John and TJN have achieved this, and a hint of the work that’s to come.
 (John would never be so immodest, incidentally – but please forgive me, because the achievements are far from modest.)

 The Tax Justice Network (TJN) was formally established in 2003 as a network of experts in all walks of tax and policy life: economists, lawyers, accountants, political scientists and more, many of whom had professional experiences in public policy, academic research and campaign activism.
+Many people within our group also have experience in general finance when it comes to Small Business matters, such as the fairness of loans and other matters.
 The set of related concerns is a wide one, but at its core are three overlapping issues: the scale of tax evasion and tax avoidance; the pivotal role of tax havens; and the resulting damage to human rights and human development, globally.

 The initial trigger was an approach by three Jersey citizens to the island’s former economic adviser, John Christensen.
 That approach, motivated by concern for the island, and the corrupting influence of finance both at home and abroad, was a call to arms that confirmed the need for global action – and so John began the process of establishing TJN.
 (See also: TJN history.)